AriFordsham/GHCWiki/status/ghc-8.0.1.md

 - Support for deriving the `Lift` typeclass ([ Phab:D1168](https://phabricator.haskell.org/D1168))

 - Support for reasoning about kind equalities, which gives promotion of GADTs to kinds, kind families, heterogeneous equality (kind-indexed GADTs), and `* :: *`.
 There is some discussion in [DependentHaskell/Phase1](dependent-haskell/phase1), but that's very low-level.
-I (Richard) have no good user-oriented write-up yet, but there shouldn't be much in the way of new syntax -- just fewer type errors.
+I (Richard) have no good user-oriented write-up yet, but there shouldn't be much in the way of new syntax -- just fewer type errors. ([ Phab:D808](https://phabricator.haskell.org/D808))

 - Support for [Injective Type Families](injective-type-families), which allows you to specify type families which are injective, i.e. a one-to-one relationship. ([ Phab:D202](https://phabricator.haskell.org/D202))

 - Support for [Strict Haskell](strict-pragma) including both the `StrictData` and `Strict` language extensions

+- Support for record pattern synonyms ([ Phab:D1152](https://phabricator.haskell.org/D1152))

+- Implement the `MonadFail` proposal ([\#10751](https://gitlab.haskell.org//ghc/ghc/issues/10751))

 - Support for [Overloaded Record Fields](overloaded-record-fields), allowing multiple uses of the same field name and a form of type-directed name resolution.